 Mark Brayley is a poet and novelist and graduated from Essex University with an MA in Creative Writing in 2010.
 Having performed poetry for many years, he has a range of styles but has a particular predilection for the work of the French writing group OULIPO of which The Unfettered Cube is an example.
 Further examples can be found on the Genius or Not website created by Succour Magazine.
 Mark’s first full length novel, The Reluctant Understudy, is also due to be published.
 He is currently researching his second novel set in the jazz scene of Paris in 1952, and working on a poetry project involving translations of Viking poetry.

-Mark is running a poetry workshop at the Felixstowe Book Festival on 1 July:
+Mark runs poetry workshops at the Felixstowe Book Festival.

 See Mark in action on: https://www.youtube.com/watch?v=AM7GFB3h4jM

 Untying the Cube – the writing of an Oulipian text

 The Unfettered Cube had its inception in the spring of 2010.
 I had, at the time, been working on a great deal of Oulipian constraints.
 I had experimented with monovocalisms, lipograms, and rendered a new version of Raymond Queneau’s Cent Mille Milliards de Poèmes, as well as generating some new constraints of my own.
 In partnership with the Creative Writing Centre at the Department for Literature, Film, and Theatre Studies at Essex University, I decided to put on an exhibition, entitled The Workshop of Potential, in a local art gallery.
 The exhibition included large prints of predominantly visual Oulipian poems, with contributions from my fellow MA students, as well as other contributing artists.
 As part of my curatorial vision, I wanted a wall that showed a poem growing, thus showing the potential of the Oulipian style.